zerodayshack/Microservices-Perforamnce-Assessment/PerformanceComparison/README.md

 ```
 iter<i>_<type>-profile_<date>.xlsx
 ```
-where iter<i> indicates the iteration and its number: 1 or 2 and type is a boolean "dal" or "unbal"
+where iter<i> indicates the iteration and its number: 1 or 2 and type is a boolean "bal" or "unbal"

 ###R scripts
 there are five scripts: